 Unlike annual time, sick time does not need to be used during the fiscal year in which it is accrued.
 Sick time can be taken in fifteen (15) minute increments.
-Sick time may be used for absences due to illness (physical or mental), self-care, medical treatment or medical care for yourself and your family members, the latter defined as:
+Sick time may be used for absences due to illness, medical treatment or medical care, and care for the health of an employee or the employee's family member (including, but not limited to, mental health and behavioral health), the latter defined as:

-- A person related by blood, legal custody or marriage; - A foster child or child who lives with you and for whom you permanently assumes and discharges parental responsibility; - A person with whom you share or have shared, within the last year, a mutual residence and with whom you maintain a committed relationship.
+- A person related by blood, legal custody or marriage; - A foster child or child who lives with the employee and for whom the employee permanently assumes and discharges parental responsibility; - A person with whom the employee shares or has shared, within the last year, a mutual residence and with whom the employee maintains a committed relationship.